This post may contain affiliate links. Please read our disclosure.

 Review score: 3.5 stars

-The reason why Miracle Noodles, a brand of Shirataki noodles, have no carbs and hardly any calories is that they are made of konjac yam.
-They are 97% water, 3% fiber, and have traces of protein, fat, and calcium, so the nutrition value is low but not completely insignificant.
+Miracle Noodles have no carbs and hardly any calories because they are made from konjac yams.
+They are 97% water, 3% fiber, and have traces of protein, fat, and calcium, so the nutritional value is low but not completely insignificant.

-As the noodles are primarily water, they won’t impact blood sugars and will work in most diets trying to eliminate gluten, dairy, and eggs.
+Since noodles are primarily water, most people won’t see a blood sugar impact, and they work for diets trying to eliminate gluten, dairy, and eggs.

 Palmini Low Carb Linguine